Last updated: May 29, 2026

 Dimension Excellent (A) Proficient (B) Developing (C)

-Documentation Complete architecture diagram, clear setup guide, code comments Adequate documentation Incomplete or unclear instructions
+Documentation Complete architecture diagram, clear setup guide, code comments Adequate documentation Incomplete or unclear

 Oral Defense (20-25% of grade)